TheArturthur/CoppermindScraper/Cosmere/Tashikk.md

 ### Religion
 The Tashikki shiqua is religiously-motivated -- it is worn to protect the wearer from the eyes of **Nun Raylisi**, an evil entity that represents [[Odium\|Odium]] in their religion.
 Opposing Nun Raylisi is the god **Tashi** (the local name for [[Ishar\|Ishar]]), also known as God of Gods and Binder of the World.
 He is assisted by the Nine, a group of entities who "bound the world" together with him (presumably the other [[Herald\|Heralds]]).
 It is believed that Tashi protects the Tashikki in their home nation, and so they usually forego the face covering there, but keep it on when abroad.
 In [[Yeddaw\|Yeddaw]], the last of the ten types of pancakes made during the [[Weeping\|Weeping]] is dedicated to him, though unlike the others, it is metaphorical, thought about rather than physically made.
-The name Tashikk likely derives from Tashi.

 ## Notable citizens
 [[Stump\|Stump]] - a [[Knight Radiant\|Knight Radiant]] from the [[Order of Truthwatchers\|Order of Truthwatchers]]